tristanhollman/rr-fancy-time/README.md

 ## Credits, Inspirations and Contributions

 ### Petal Shaders

 I was inspired by one of [Paul's](https://codepen.io/prisoner849) CodePen projects and based some of the GLSL shader code on his amazing petal implementation :)

 ### Background images

 Background images were either taken from [Unsplash.com](https://unsplash.com/) or generated with A.I.
 (StableDiffusion)

+### Music

+The song playing on the background is 'Sakura SAD PIANO' by 'ChloeBeats'

 ## Todo's

+- [x] Let the user toggle the background music from the UI.
-[ ] - Get the sakura petal as a wallpaper in [Wallpaper Engine](https://www.wallpaperengine.io/).
+- [ ] Get the sakura petal as a wallpaper in [Wallpaper Engine](https://www.wallpaperengine.io/).
-[ ] - Improve the current globe/world-times implementation:
+- [ ] Improve the current globe/world-times implementation:
-  [ ] - Don't use a shitty API (┬┬﹏┬┬)
+  - [ ] Don't use a shitty API (┬┬﹏┬┬)
-  [ ] - Show the time as a fancy label/tooltip on the globe itself, instead of the separate side panels.
+  - [ ] Show the time as a fancy label/tooltip on the globe itself, instead of the separate side panels.
-[ ] - Let the user toggle the background music from the UI.
-[ ] - Configure multiple presets with different (maybe even custom) background wallpapers for the sakura view.
+- [ ] Configure multiple presets with different (maybe even custom) background wallpapers for the sakura view.